11.00 Summary

 When success is conceived as indiscriminate, maximalist accumulation, then we will measure success by maximalist measures like GDP, stock market valuation, and billionaire fortunes.
 When top-line measures define success, capital flows accordingly.
 If success is defined by the apex, only the apex expands.

-This is not malice.
-This is not a weakness of human nature.
-This is not a defect of capitalism.
+This is not malice, a weakness of human nature, or a defect of capitalism.
 It is simply bad incentives.

 Change the measure, and capital changes direction.
-Operation Abigail converts median prosperity into the binding condition for apex scale.
+Operation Abigail does not engage in any central planning or impose any mandates on enterprises.
+It converts median prosperity into the binding condition for any further household apex scale.
 As a result, apex households become rationally incentivized to deploy capital in ways that strengthen median balance sheets.

 11.01 The great incentive shift: enter the median growth channel